 There is a fairly major discrepancy between 4R and the general vision of sustainability; generally No-till is touted as being good for the environment and is pushed heavily by OMAFRA, MOE, etc.

-Yes, no-till is promoted as being good for the environment and has been shown to be a better management practice for soil health.
+No-till is promoted as being good for the environment and has been shown to be a better management practice for soil health.
 The 4R Ontario Certification Standards are based on the best, province-specific science available.
 Therefore, although no-till is a good practice for the environment, this specific situation presents other, more pressing issues such as water quality.
 Incorporating nutrients using conservation or reduced tillage reduces run off of nutrients while being mindful of the harmful effect of conventional tillage.

 Documentation Comments: Some growers are very sensitive about the information we gather and keep on them.
 The ones that we do a full service business with shouldn’t be a problem, but there are more that fragment their business than those that give us 100%.
 I’m not sure how we work with those that buy from multiple retailers and keep our certification.